 250g bingcha in itself, offers up 100 portions of tea, to be savored over multiple steeps.
-If you steep pu er in the traditional manner using a gaiwan or small pot (yixing), you can count upwards of 6 steeps per portion, turning this tea cake into 600+ glorious sessions of tea.
+If you steep pu er in the traditional manner using a gaiwan or small pot (yixing), you can count o upwards of 6 steeps per portion, turning this tea cake into 600+ fantastic brew moments.

 Aged tea should be rinsed prior to its first infusion.
 To do this, you simply cover the tea in water of the same temperature that you use to brew for about 5 seconds and use that water to warm your pitcher, if using, and tea cup.
 This process begins hydration of the leaves and provides a more generous first infusion.